aniketchavan2211/Password-Manager/README.md

 ## 🔐 Password Manager 🔐

+`PassMe` | `Password Manager Tool` |<br />
-PassMe | Password Manager Tool | Open Source Python Security Project
+`Open Source Python Security Project`

-**PassMe** is **Password Manager Tool use to generate randomly hard complex passwo**rd and saved them securely, you add custom password  and also features keys manually import, and export and rotate function for better security.
+**PassMe** is **Password Manager Tool** use to generate randomly hard complex password and saved them securely, you add custom password  and also features keys manually import, and export and rotate function for better security.

 <br />